Continued from 5. Obscurity.

 Julin frowned.
 “Stop that.
 What are you doing?”

 “What?”
-Vhen looked puzzled.
+Vhen looked innocent.

 “Are you…” Julin shook his head.
 Tension in his chest again.
 “That’s not possible.”